It’s Time for a More Thoughtful Approach to Technology in the CX

 No matter what the industry, customer acquisition is a key focus for any business.
 Companies spend big money on marketing and sales activities to win new customers.

-Figures vary, but generally show that acquiring a new customer costs five times more than retaining an existing customer.
-Additionally, losing customers is all too easy with 86% of customers saying they would leave a brand after just two bad experiences.
+Figures vary, but they generally show that acquiring a new customer costs five times more than retaining an existing one.
+Additionally, losing customers is all too easy, with 86% of customers saying they would leave a brand after just two bad experiences.

 The ability to retain, grow, and produce repeat business is dictated by the customer experience, and technologies like artificial intelligence and conversational intelligence can help vastly improve that experience.